-Guidebook to hiking and biking Inca trails in the Sacred Valley of Peru, including 7 routes to Machu Picchu.
+Guidebook to hiking and mountain biking Inca trails in the Sacred Valley of Peru, including 7 routes to Machu Picchu.
 A range of mountain bike and trekking routes: half-day, full-day and multi-day.
 All routes graded for difficulty, and the guidebook includes many previously unpublished routes away from the tourist trails.

 Prices include FREE UK First Class postage.
 We also ship internationally, please see our see our Price Guide for full details.